 - Use an object or shield to get between two dogs in a fight.

 - Throwing a blanket over us can also help in an attack.

 - If a small dog is being attacked by a larger one, your instinct may be to grab the little guy.
-This fast upward motion can cause the larger dog to “chase”, and could cause more injury to the small dog as well as to yourself.
+This could cause more injury to the small dog as well as to yourself.
 However, if you see it coming before it starts, always best to pick up the smaller dog and walk away calmly and quickly.